 The Helsinki Design System is designed and built to be accessible for all, regardless of ability or situation.

-Following the EU directive, HDS aims to fulfil WCAG 2.0 Standard at AA Level.
+Following the EU directive, HDS aims to fulfill WCAG 2.0 Standard at AA Level.

 However, HDS follows the newer WCAG 2.1 Standard.
 The publication of WCAG 2.1 does not deprecate or supersede WCAG 2.0 and W3C advice to use it.
 Even though the EU directive requires fulfilling the standard at the AA level, HDS also implements many requirements from the AAA level.